April 4, 2025

 These advantages have made real browsers some of the most popular for web scraping.
 However, to implement them successfully, the following disadvantages must be factored in:

-Web scraping allows companies and individuals to access the largest database in the world - the internet.
+Web scraping allows companies and individuals to access the largest database in the world— the Internet.
 Once established, a web scraping pipeline can provide incredible value to an organization, and with virtually unlimited use cases, this technology is set to become a bigger and bigger part of every data stack.
-This guide was intended to give beginners a glimpse at the inner workings of web scraping and to provide some insight into the process, costs, and benefits.
-If you’re interested in learning more about web scraping, check out our blog.

 FAQ